 The above tips should definitely help make a difference to the your Squarespace’ site SEO, but they’re only scratching the surface of search engine optimization!

-If you’re interested in learning more about the whole topic, or finding out more about SEO best practices, then please do subscribe to our mailing list.
+If you’re interested in learning more about the whole topic, or finding out more about SEO best practices, subscribe to our mailing list below.
 You’ll then receive all our exclusive, easy-to-action tips on to improve your search ranking.
 Just complete the form below to access our SEO advice.

 Don’t miss out on our free SEO toolkit